mapperr/trl/README.md

     trl l [<list_shortcut>]
-        shows lists and cards in the board you have currently selected with list_shortcut you can show cards a single list
+        shows lists and cards in the board you have currently selected with list_shortcut you can show cards of a single list

     trl ll
         shows only the board's lists